lwoluke/Twitter-Sentiment-Analysis/README.md

-# Twitter Sentiment Analysis
+# NLP: Twitter Sentiment Analysis
-Using Python, with NLP and ML techniques
+Using Python and Machine Learning

 ## Setup
 To setup your computer, follow these steps: